Ray Pentland: Military career

 In 1990, Pentland attended the Specialist Entrant and Re-entrant Course at RAF Cranwell.
 On 26 August 1990, he was commissioned into the Chaplains Branch of the Royal Air Force as a chaplain with the relative rank of flight lieutenant.
 He was given the service number 5207651M.
 On 26 August 1991, he was promoted to the relative rank of squadron leader.
 He transferred from a short service commission to a permanent commission on 1 November 1993.
 As part of the half-yearly promotions, he was promoted to the relative rank of wing commander on 1 January 2003.

 Pentland was member of the House of Clergy in the General Synod of the Church of England from 2005 to 2014.
 On 27 March 2006, he was appointed Principal Anglican Chaplain, Archdeacon for the Royal Air Force and Honorary Chaplain to the Queen (QHC).
 He was also made an Honorary Canon of Lincoln Cathedral.
 On 1 April 2009, he was selected to succeed Peter Mills as Chaplain-in-Chief of the Royal Air Force: he took up the appointment on 1 October in addition to his role as Archdeacon, becoming the 21st Chaplain in Chief.
 In the 2013 New Year Honours, he was appointed Companion of the Order of the Bath (CB).

 Pentland retired in 2014, and was succeeded as Chaplain-in-Chief by Jonathan Chaffey.

 Later life

 Having retired from full-time ministry when he retired from the Royal Air Force in 2014, Pentland held permission to officiate in the Dioceses of Oxford and of London from 2014 to 2019.
-He continues his link with the military, having transferred his commission from the RAF to the Royal Auxiliary Air Force (RAuxAF) on 24 November 2014 in the rank of air commodore.
+He continues his link with the military, having transferred his commission from the RAF to the Royal Auxiliary Air Force (RAuxAF) on 24 November 2014 in the rank of air commodore, and later as acting air vice-marshal.
 From 2015 to 2018, he also served as an honorary assistant curate at St Andrew-by-the-Wardrobe and St James Garlickhythe.
 From 2019 to 2021, he was a non-stipendiary minister at Holy Trinity Church, Aylesbury in the Diocese of Oxford.
-Since 2021, he has held permission to officiate in the Diocese of Lichfield.
+He has held permission to officiate in the Diocese of Lichfield since 2021, and in the Diocese of London since 2024.